xswang-ai/torch-cfd/README.md

 ## A native PyTorch port of [Google's Computational Fluid Dynamics package in Jax](https://github.com/google/jax-cfd)
 This port is a good pedagogical tool to learn how to implement traditional numerical solvers using modern deep learning software interfaces.
 The main changes are documented in the [`torch_cfd` directory](./torch_cfd/).
 The most significant changes in all routines include:
-  - (**enhanced**) Nonhomogenous boundary conditions support: the user can provide array-valued or function-valued bcs.
+  - (**enhanced**) Nonhomogenous/immersed boundary conditions support: the user can provide array-valued or function-valued boundary conditions, and can add a no-slip mask when there are obstacles.
 Many routines in Jax-CFD only work with only periodic or constant boundary.
   - (**changed**) Routines that rely on the functional programming of Jax have been rewritten to be the PyTorch's tensor-in-tensor-out style, which is arguably more user-friendly to debugging as one can view intermediate values in tensors in VS Code debugger, opposed to Jax's `JaxprTrace`.
   - (**enhanced**) Batch-dimension: all operations take into consideration the batch dimension of tensors `(b, *, n, m)` regardless of `*` dimension, for example, `(b, T, C, n, m)`, which is similar to PyTorch behavior.
 In the original Jax-CFD package, only a single trajectory is implemented.
 The stencil operators are changed to generally operate from the last dimension using negative indexing, following `torch.nn.functional.pad`'s behavior.
   - (**changed**) Neural Network interface: functions and operators are in general implemented as `nn.Module` like a factory template.